-If an individual is not expected to be used outside a particular ontology, one can use an anonymous individual, which is identified by a local node ID rather than a global IRI.
-Anonymous individuals are analogous to blank nodes in RDF [RDF Concepts].
+If an individual is not expected to be used outside an ontology, one can use an anonymous individual, which is identified by a local node ID rather than a global IRI.
+Anonymous individuals are analogous to blank nodes in RDF [RDF].